 How to Make Coconut Butter

-Add 3 cups (240 g) shredded coconut into a food processor.
-If your food processor is larger than 7 or 8 cups, you may have to add the additional 1 cup (80) shredded coconut (or more) so there's enough content to grind and churn into "butter."
+Add lesser amount of shredded coconut (3 cups or 240 g as original recipe is written // adjust if altering batch size) into a food processor.
+If your food processor is larger than 7 or 8 cups, you may have to add the additional shredded coconut (1 cup or 80 g as original recipe is written // or more // adjust if altering batch size) so there's enough content to grind and churn into "butter."
 In addition, we have tried using a blender and have to say it doesn't work because the blender kicks the coconut up and doesn't allow it to process.
 It's also important that you have a good quality food processor.
 We recommend the 7 or 8 cup Cuisinart Prep.
 We've heard mixed reviews on the Ninja blender / processor being able to churn the coconut into "butter."
 So for this reason, we highly recommend using the Cuisinart food processor, or a similar model.

 Mix until a creamy butter forms - sometimes up to 10 minutes - scraping down sides as needed.
 Mine usually takes about 8-10 minutes, and I scrape down the sides 2-3 times to ensure the coconut is getting processed well.